SoftTeco/angular-with-maven/README.md

 #Development

 You can run development server with ```grunt dev``` command.
 It will starts light weight development server http://localhost:8080.
-It is very useful for frontend development only.
+It is very useful for frontend development only. ```sudo grunt dev:https``` will start dev server with SSL.
+The app will be available with this URL: https://localhost

 You can also run backend development server with ```mvn jetty:run -P dev```.